-withdrawn Identification tool Please explain Row 1 About the same WWF Water Risk Filter Rationale for selection: Absolute withdrawals from water-stressed areas increased by just approximately 2%, due to new hotels opened in 2017.
+% withdrawn from stressed areas Identification tool Please explain Row 1 20 About the same WWF Water Risk Filter Rationale for selection: For Hilton owned and managed, reported withdrawals from properties in stressed areas increased by 0.5%, with approximately 20% of total water withdrawals from water stressed areas.
+Including managed and franchised, reported withdrawals from stressed areas increased by 1.2%, with approximately 14% of total global water withdrawals from water stressed areas.
 How the tool was applied: Hilton utilizes the WWF-DEG Water Risk Filter to assess our water risk.
-Our definition of hotels in water stressed areas are those with a physical risk (scarcity) of 3.5 or greater listed in the WWF Water Risk filter results.
+Our definition of hotels in water stressed areas are those with a baseline risk and/or physical risk (indicating water depletion or scarcity) of 3.5 or greater per the WWF Water Risk filter results.
+Water withdrawals for hotels meeting these criteria are then compared to total reported withdrawals from all sources to derive percent from stressed areas.
+Consistent with our global Water Stewardship Commitment, Hilton uses the WWF tool to assess risk across our global portfolio of owned, managed and franchised properties.